Scoobadood/Animesh/README.md

 Possible issues are a problem with the MultiResolutionGraph (propagation or otherwise) or else with the order in which it's bult - if nodes are not randomised.

 * Removed issue where multi-resolution graphs had self links
+* Modified Posy propagation code to more reasonably reflect UV coords for parents.